FanToM1212/FanToM1212/README.md

 ### Hi there 👋

-My name is Koren Shpitzer, and I am a 2nd-year computer science student currently looking for a student job.
+My name is Koren Shpitzer, and I have a computer science degree, currently learning Product manager at ProductGo!.
 I have experience working with a variety of programming languages, including C, C++, Python, and SQL.

 🔭 I’m currently working on learning new technologies and improving my skills.